How Much Electricity (Power) Does a TV Use?

 • Purchase a special tool for measuring power – a wattmeterIt shows the result instantly.

-• Carry out a calculation according to the formula, in which you need to take into account the type and technical characteristics of the device.
+• Carry out a calculation according to the formula, in which you need to consider the device’s type and technical characteristics.

 • Turn off all appliances in the house except the TV.
 Take a stopwatch.
 And detect how much the electricity meter will wind up in a minute.